logto-io/docs/docs/docs/recipes/manage-users/using-admin-console.md

 There are three columns in the table:

 - **User**: The user info may include the avatar, full name, username, phone number, email, etc.
-- **From application**: The name of the application that the user initially registered.
+- **From application**: The name of the application that the user initially registered with.
 - **Latest sign in**: The timestamp when the user signed in last time.

 Input a keyword in the search box above the user table, click the "Search" button, and you'll see the matching users in the table.